Shyvana Build Guide by Veralion

 His strengths are clear speed and clear safety, not ganking, much like you.
 Just respect him and condede crabs until 6 if necessary as usual.
 Don't let him proc phase rush or he will probably run you down, he's absolutely nuts with that rune.
 Stay well away from him while he has red.
 Both of you occupy the niche of scaling objective-based junglers.
 He farms camps way faster than you do, but you beat him in objective damage.
 He's got a few buffs recently that made him a lot harder to deal with, including some significant MR on his passive.
 That clear speed of his lets him snowball exceptionally hard if he gets lucky with a good early game, and he will become fast enough to clear half of your jungle on top of his with every rotation.
 Graves players counterjungle to an obnoxious degree.
 Things become unmanageable at this point without catchup XP.
 Make sure that when he's thinking about your gromp, you're thinking about his drake.
 Extreme with a lead for sure, but listed as major because he tends to leave you alone in the early game so you at least get a chance to play.
 Solid ban choice because of how popular he is and how much pressure he can exert on the map by one hitting every camp.

 Strong.
 Helicoper Q lets him stack Conqueror super fast and his lane pressure is very high.
+Don't even think about fighting him alone, this champion is just so insane.
 He should usually leave you alone and focus lanes.
 Play the objective game; he should be too busy trying to gank to worry about drake and herald.
 Attempting to countergank is probably inadviseable until 6.
 Look to take his camps while he's showing in lanes if possible.
+If he gets a lead be extremely cautious about going near river, since by the time you see him it will be too late if you are alone.
 Watch for his Trinity Force powerspike, it's nuts.

 Frustration incarnate.
 Just pretend like he isn't there in any 1v1 setting.
 I promise you, you won't kill him and he won't kill you, so it's a complete waste of resources and time.
 Don't underestimate how valuable he is in a skirmish, especially with his top laner.
 Trying to 2v2 top is probably not wise.
 He can instantly kill crabs and buffs with his smite, giving him frightful counterjungle potential.
 Don't be late to your buffs.
 You'll probably lose a few while you're busy taking more imporant objectives, but that's alright.
 Look for opportunities to vertical jungle and take his in return.